MADS-NET/arduino_plugin/README.md

-# Arduino plugin dor MADS
+# Arduino plugin for MADS

 This is a source plugin for MADS that reads a JSON string published by an Arduino connected via serial port on the MADS network.